ARMmbed/uvisor/docs/PORTING.md

-# uVisor Porting Guide
+# ARM uVisor Porting Guide for mbed OS

 The uVisor is a low-level security module that creates sandboxed environments on ARM Cortex-M3 and ARM Cortex-M4 devices.
 Each sandbox can get hold of a set of private resources for which uVisor grants exclusive access.
 Calls into sandboxed APIs are only possible through uVisor-managed entry points.

 The uVisor is not compiled and linked directly into your application.
-Instead, a glue-layer module compiles the uVisor in the form of a static library, which is periodically released..
+Instead, a glue-layer module compiles the uVisor in the form of a static library, which is periodically released.
 This library contains the implementation of all the uVisor APIs and the uVisor core, which is a pre-linked binary component.
+You can also generate these libraries yourself by cloning the open source code-base at [ARMmbed/uvisor](https://github.com/ARMmbed/uvisor) and compiling them using the provided `Makefile`.

-This guide will help you to port uVisor to your platform and to integrate it in the mbed OS uVisor glue-layer library.
+This guide will help you to port uVisor to your platform and to integrate it in mbed OS and CMSIS RTOS.
+For porting uVisor to other operating systems, please [contact us](mailto:partnership@mbed.com).

 ## Overview